Interpolations of monoidal categories and algebraic structures by invariant theory: Examples

 Since there are only finitely many modules $L$ of rank $\leq a+b$, And since the possible tuples $(s_i),(t_j),(\alpha_i)$ and $(n_i)$ are all taken from finite sets, we get the desired result.
 We also see that the scalar invariants that we get are all of the form $|\Hom_{\Ow_r}(Q,M)|$ for some $\Ow_r$-module $Q$.
 By writing $Q$ as the direct sum of cyclic modules, we see that every such invariant is a product of the elements $c_i$ from Equation \ref{eq:ci}. \end{proof}

 We can now prove that there exists an interpolation of the categories $\Rep(\Aut(M_{a_1,\ldots,a_r}))$.
 It holds that It will thus be enough to show that for every $i$ there is an interpolation of the family $\chi_{0,\ldots,0, a_i,0,\ldots, 0}$.
 For this, we use the fact that all the character values of $\chi_{0,\ldots,0,a_i,\ldots,0}$ are integer powers of $q^{a_i}$.
 We define a one-parameter family of character $\psi^{(i)}_t$ by the following formula: if $\chi_{0,\ldots,0,a_i,\ldots,0}(Di) = q^{na_i}$ then $\psi^{(i)}_t(Di) = t^n$.
 This gives us a multiplicative family, and all the conditions of Proposition \ref{prop:familymain} hold.
 Indeed, all the hom-spaces are of bounded finite dimension by Proposition \ref{prop:boundmodules}, and the special collection is given by the elements $\{q^i\}_{i\in \N}$.
-In \cite{Knop} Knop constructed interpolations of the categories $\Rep(\GL_t(\Ow_r))$.
+The categories $\Rep(\GL_t(\Ow_1)$ were also constructed by Deligne (unpublished).
+In \cite{Knop} Knop constructed the categories $\Rep(\GL_t(\Ow_r))$.
 We get here a bigger family of tensor categories, as for general values of $(t_1,\ldots, t_r)$ it holds that (in fact, there is no equivalence of categories even when all the parameters $t_i$ are positive integer powers of $q$.